Skip to content

 persistentIndefinite

-Add this inside createServer(), right after the list_buckets tool registration (replace the // see Section 3 comment):
+Add this next to the list_buckets tool — inside createServer() for Node.js, inside ApsTools for .NET (replace the // see Section 3 comment):

 javascript